Neural Network Compression for Noisy Storage Devices: Robust Neural Network Compression

 \subsubsection{Sensitivity-Driven Protection}

-While we have demonstrated the success of sparsity-driven protection strategies for $g(\cdot)$ even with $1$ cell per weight for ResNet-18 on CIFAR-10, the method falls short for more complex datasets.
-For ImageNet, the accuracy of ResNet-50 with sparsity-driven protection against $1$ PCM per weight is $10.6 \%$ lower than the original accuracy without PCM noise ($76.6 \%$) (see Table~\ref{tab:cifar_sparsity}).
-To close this gap, we study Eq.~\ref{kl} in more detail.
-Let us define $\delta_w$ as the final perturbation on the weights, i.e., $g(\hat{w})=w+\delta_w$.
-We first approximate the KL divergence via a second-order Taylor expansion:
+\looseness=-1 While we have demonstrated the success of sparsity-driven protection strategies for $g(\cdot)$ even with $1$ cell per weight for ResNet-18 on CIFAR-10, the method falls short for more complex datasets.
+For ImageNet, the accuracy of ResNet-50 with sparsity-driven protection against $1$ PCM per weight is $10.6 \%$ lower than the original accuracy without PCM noise ($76.6 \%$, see Table~\ref{tab:cifar_sparsity}).
+To close this gap, we first define $\delta_w$ as the final perturbation on the weights, i.e., $g(\hat{w})=w+\delta_w$.
+Then we approximate the KL divergence via a second-order Taylor expansion: